Ishika-1608/FinanceTracker/README.md

-Usage
+🎮 Usage
-Upon running, the program displays a menu:
+Launch the program and interact with an intuitive menu:
 === Personal Finance Tracker ===
 1. Add Income
 2. Add Expense